 — to name but a few.

-John worked with three Bond actors — editing George Lazenby's inexperience, and directing Roger Moore's cheese in contrast to Timothy Dalton's chalk — whom he cited as the most talented actor to have ever played the role of 007.
+John worked with three Bond actors.
+He edited George Lazenby's inexperience.
+He directed Roger Moore's cheese in contrast to Timothy Dalton's chalk.
+John cited Timothy as the most talented actor to have ever played 007.

-When asked about George's claim that Harry Saltzman offered him $1m under the table to stay on, he gave a wry smile and claimed it was a case of the model turned actor turn property tycoon's "often vivid imagination".
+When asked about George's claim that Harry Saltzman offered him $1m under the table to stay on, he smiled and claimed it was his "often vivid imagination".

-John shook his head when I relayed this conversation to him: "Well, it depends on what you consider hard work".
-I have to agree with him — there are worst jobs in the world than playing 007.
+John shook his head when I relayed this conversation: "Well, it depends on what you consider hard work".
+I have to agree with him.
+There are worse jobs in the world than playing 007.